Ultimate Guide to Driving The Road to Hana, Maui

 The gardens are divided into sections, each with clearly marked and easy walking trails past plants native and indigenous to Hawaii, and exotic ones from around the South Pacific region and the world’s rain forests.

-Walking through Bamboo Alley in the Garden of Eden along the Road to Hana drive in Maui, Hawaii
+people Walking through Bamboo Alley in the Garden of Eden

 Head to the overlooks on the edges of the arboretum to see the Upper and Lower Puohokamoa Falls, the latter of which cascades over a 200-foot cliff below the Road to Hana.